ozgrozer/top-ai-directories/readme.md

 # Top AI Directories

-This repository provides an organized collection of AI directories, ranked from high Domain Rating (DR) to low
+This repository provides an organized collection of AI directories, ranked from high Domain Rating (DR) to low.
+Please submit your directory to [thenextaidirectory.com](https://thenextaidirectory.com) to get listed here.

 ---